Kava: Why Nature’s Xanax Is Making a Comeback

 Kava is like chamomile on steroids.
 This muddy-tasting little root comes from the Pacific Islands, where people have used it for centuries as everything from a pain reliever to a ceremonial drink.
 A potent anxiety reliever, kava offers a non-alcoholic way to wind down at the end of the day, especially if you’re working late or you have trouble falling asleep.

 The secret lies in kavalactones, the psychoactive parts of the kava plant.
 The kavalactones in a cup of kava tea, or a few drops of kava extract, can put you into a rare state of relaxed focus.
-Here are a few ways you can use them to your advantage.
+Download this handy chart on kava to get started.

-Several studies have found that kava extract is comparable to antidepressants and benzodiazepines (Xanax and Valium, for example) for improving social and general anxiety disorders [2,3].
+Several studies have found that kava extract is comparable to antidepressants and benzodiazepines (Xanax and Valium, for example) for improving social and general anxiety disorders.
 Participants who took it daily for up to 24 weeks showed none of the side effects or addiction you can get from pharmaceuticals.

 Kava can help you sleep, too.
-Non-human studies have found that it influences GABA and serotonin, two key neurotransmitters for helping you wind down.
+Animal studies have found that it influences GABA and serotonin, two key neurotransmitters for helping you wind down.
 Kava decreases stress and relaxes your muscles, making it easier to fall asleep.
 It also produces a mild, pleasant euphoria – but again, not enough euphoria to make it addictive.

 Try taking kava an hour before bed.
 Kava tea is a good option for sleep, as tea is relaxing in and of itself.
 This brand is in most grocery stores and tastes better than straight kava root, although it’s not very strong.
 You can steep two or three teabags at once for a more potent dose.

-You may feel it numb your mouth when you drink it.
+You may feel kava numb your mouth when you drink it.
 That’s thanks to dihydrokavain and dihydromethysticin, two natural pain relievers in the kava plant.
 These compounds relieve pain and muscle spasms when you drink them, and they also make for a great muscle rub.

 Kava loosens you up socially without the negative effects of drinking.
 It’s a good way to keep up with the party and wake up feeling good the next morning.
-Be wary of combining kava and alcohol – the two enhance each other in rodents [8,9].
+Be wary of combining kava and alcohol – the two enhance each other in rodents.

 In 2001, researchers reported that, in rare cases and in long-time heavy users, kava can cause liver toxicity.
-The FDA and CDC cited case studies and warned people with liver disease about taking kava, and several European countries made kava a controlled substance [10,11].
+The FDA and CDC cited case studies and warned people with liver disease about taking kava, and several European countries made kava a controlled substance.